Sam Donaldson

-Samuel Andrew Donaldson Jr. (born March 11, 1934) is an American former reporter and news anchor, serving with ABC News from 1967 to 2009.
-He is best known as the network's White House Correspondent (1977–1989 and 1998–99) and as a panelist and later co-anchor of the network's Sunday program, This Week.
+Samuel Andrew Donaldson Jr. (born March 11, 1934) is an American retired television reporter and news anchor.
+He broadcast with ABC News from 1967 to 2009.
+He was well known as the White House Correspondent (1977–1989 and 1998–99) with a booming loud voice, which could get the attention of President Reagan, amazingly cutting through the noise of whirling helicopter blades.
+He was a panelist and co-anchor of Sunday's This Week on the American Broadcasting Company (ABC).

 Early life and career

-Donaldson was born in El Paso, Texas, the son of Chloe (née Hampson), a school teacher, and Samuel Donaldson, a farmer.
-He grew up on the family farm in Chamberino, New Mexico, which his father had bought in 1910, two years before New Mexico was admitted to the Union.
+Mr. Donaldson was born in El Paso, Texas.
+He is the son of Chloe (née Hampson), a school teacher, and Samuel Donaldson, a farmer.
+He grew up on their family farm in Chamberino, New Mexico.
+This was in the New Mexico Territory when his father had bought it in 1910, two years before New Mexico was admitted to the Union.

 He attended New Mexico Military Institute and Texas Western College (now known as University of Texas at El Paso), where he served as station manager of KTEP, the campus radio station, and joined the Kappa Sigma fraternity.
 From 1956 to 1959, Donaldson served on active duty as an artillery officer in the United States Army, attaining the rank of Captain (USAR).
 While on active duty in 1958, Donaldson was one of the military observers of an atomic test in the Nevada testing grounds when an atomic device, with a yield roughly equivalent to the bombs dropped on Japan, was detonated three thousand yards away from the slit trench protecting the observers.

 Following military service, Donaldson was hired by KRLD-TV (now KDFW-TV), the then-CBS television affiliate in Dallas, Texas.
 After a year, he resigned and moved to New York City to look for a job in broadcast news.
 He failed to get one.

 He was hired by WTOP-TV (currently WUSA-TV) in Washington, D.C., in February 1961.
 He covered both local and national stories, including the Goldwater presidential campaign in 1964, the Senate debates on the civil rights bill in March 1964, and the Medicare bill the following year.
 He anchored the 6:00 pm Saturday and Sunday evening newscasts, with John Douglas doing the weather forecasts.